Broso56/DDBot/README.md

                                             ^ I'd suggest being in a ddnet-related server that I'm also in.
 Otherwise I might mistake you for some random person or bot.

 # Bot Setup Tutorial
     - Follow instructions for making a bot profile
     - Create file 'clienttoken.py' with 'token = YOUR_TOKEN'
-- Download files
+    - Download files needed
+    - Download imports needed
     - Select needed scopes & permissions
     - run 'run.py'

 - Scopes:
     - bot